Source code for sqlspec.driver._common

 from time import perf_counter

-from mypy_extensions import trait
+from mypy_extensions import mypyc_attr

 from sqlglot import exp